PACIFIC RIM BLOODHOUND CLUB

 Rescue, who has continued her ongoing efforts to rescue and

-of Deb’s tender loving care are Hooley, Magnum, Henry, Cookie,
+of Deb’s tender loving care were Hooley, Magnum, Henry, Cookie,

 Daphne, Lena, Dozer, Jethro, Silas, and Cooper.
 Thank you